7aaj/summary/README.md

 <body> its were we put every thing in the web page

-the <ol> (orderd list) list the items with numbers and the <ul> (unorderd list) list the items as bulets and we can nest them both togather.
+the </ol> (orderd list) list the items with numbers and the </ul> (unorderd list) list the items as bulets and we can nest them both togather.

 you need to type the full link for making the browser that you are serching in the world wide web not on your local device.